FrivalszkyP/databases-for-postgresql/howto-user-management.md

 {: #user-management-creating-users-cli}
 {: cli}

 If you manage your service through the {{site.data.keyword.cloud_notm}} CLI and the [cloud databases plug-in](/docs/cli?topic=cli-install-ibmcloud-cli), you can create a new user with `cdb user-create`.
-For example, to create a new user for an "example-deployment", use the following command.
+For example, to create a new user for an "example-deployment", use the following command:

 ```sh
 ibmcloud cdb user-create example-deployment <newusername> <newpassword>
 ```